 Europe’s largest stationary storage system built from EV batteries

-The project leverages the entire battery life cycle: 1st-life modules, used in Sandouville as a “living spare parts inventory,” are kept in optimal condition and can be returned to vehicles when needed.
-After their use in vehicles, the batteries move into 2nd-life operation as stationary storage systems, provide balancing services and generate market revenues via our technology.
-Finally, recycling closes the loop, conserving resources, reducing CO₂ emissions and improving the overall economics of e-mobility.
+The project utilizes the entire battery life cycle: 1st-life modules serve as a “living spare parts warehouse” in Sandouville, remain in optimal condition, and can be returned to the vehicle if necessary.
+After vehicle use, the batteries are transferred to a second life as stationary storage, providing control power and generating market revenue via our smart trading technology.
+Finally, they are recycled, which conserves resources, reduces CO₂ emissions, and improves the overall economic efficiency of e-mobility.

 Scalable battery ecosystem: from the car into the large-scale storage system

-Under the project name Advanced Battery Storage, Groupe Renault and The Mobility House Energy operate a scalable multi-site storage concept:
+Under the project name Advanced Battery Storage, Groupe Renault and The Mobility House Energy are implementing a scalable multi-site storage concept:

 - Flins: 480 battery modules (16 MWh) in 16 containers, in commercial operation since October 2022.